hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_config.html.markdown

 * `reclaim_policy` -
   (Optional)
   What should happen to the disk after the workstation is deleted.
 Defaults to DELETE.
-  Possible values are: `RECLAIM_POLICY_UNSPECIFIED`, `DELETE`, `RETAIN`.
+  Possible values are: `DELETE`, `RETAIN`.

 <a name="nested_container"></a>The `container` block supports:

 * `image` -
   (Optional)
   Docker image defining the container.
-This image must be accessible by the config"s service account.
+This image must be accessible by the config's service account.

 * `command` -
   (Optional)